-Wu Xiaoling, Shu Lei, Yang Jie, Xu Hui, Jinsung Cho, and Sungyoung Lee
+Wu Xiaoling, Shu Lei, Wang Jin, Jinsung Cho1, and Sungyoung Lee

-Department of Computer Engineering, Kyung Hee University, Korea {xiaoling, sl8132, yangjie, xuhui, sylee}@oslab.khu.ac.kr chojs@khu.ac.kr
+Department of Computer Engineering, Kyung Hee University, Korea {xiaoling, sl8132, wangjin, sylee}@oslab.khu.ac.kr chojs@khu.ac.kr

 Abstract.
-In ad hoc sensor networks, sensor nodes have very limited energy resources, thus energy consuming operations such as data collection, transmission and reception must be kept at a minimum.
-This paper applies particle swarm optimization (PSO) approach to optimize the coverage in ad hoc sensor networks deployment and to reduce cost by clustering method based on a well-known energy model.
-Sensor nodes are assumed to be mobile, and during the coverage optimization process, they move to form a uniformly distributed topology according to the execution of algorithm at base station.
-The simulation results show that PSO algorithm has faster convergence rate than genetic algorithm based method while demonstrating good performance.
+Sensor deployment is an important issue in designing sensor networks.
+In this paper, particle swarm optimization (PSO) approach is applied to maximize the coverage based on a probabilistic sensor model in mobile sensor networks and to reduce cost by finding the optimal positions for the clusterhead nodes based on a well-known energy model.
+During the coverage optimization process, sensors move to form a uniformly distributed topology according to the execution of algorithm at base station.
+The simulation results show that PSO algorithm has faster convergence rate than genetic algorithm based method while achieving the goal of energy efficient sensor deployment.